boto/boto3/docs/source/guide/migrationpy3.rst

 Timeline
 --------
-Going forward, all projects using Boto3 need to transition to Python 3.7 or later.
-Boto3 and Botocore ended support for Python 3.4 and 3.5 on Feb 21, 2021, and support for Python 2.7 ended July 15, 2021.
+Going forward, all projects using Boto3 need to transition to Python 3.8 or later.
+Boto3 and Botocore will end support for Python 3.7 on December, 13, 2023, and support for Python 2.7 ended July 15, 2021.

 Updating your project to use Python 3
 -------------------------------------

-Before you begin to update your project and environment, make sure you’ve installed or updated to Python 3.7 or later as described in :ref:`upgrade to Python 3 <quickstart_install_python>`.
+Before you begin to update your project and environment, make sure you’ve installed or updated to Python 3.8 or later as described in :ref:`upgrade to Python 3 <quickstart_install_python>`.
 You can get Python from the `PSF web site <https://www.python.org/downloads>`_ or using your local package manager.